grinnell-cs/csc151-images/_readings/scamper.md

 ## Computing with images

 You've already seen a few of Scheme's basic types.
-Racket supports numbers, strings (text), and lists of values.
+Scamper supports numbers, strings (text), and lists of values.
 Of course, these are not the only types it supports.
 Some additional types are available through separate libraries.
 For example, it is comparatively